-Now that you’ve got a baseline of where your weakness are, you can begin to set goals for yourself when you do this practice.
+Set goals: Now that you’ve got a baseline of where your weakness are, you can begin to set goals for yourself when you do this practice.
 For example, I found that I tend to omit or change the ends of longer sentences (others struggle with the beginning).
 That’s helpful information.
 That told me that I needed a strategy to overcome that.
-So I worked on some short term memory strategies, like visualization, and a little note taking practice, which –take it from one who knows–is not something you want to try and develop on the fly in the middle of a test.
+I worked on some short term memory strategies, like visualization, and a little note taking practice, which –take it from one who knows–is not something you want to try and develop on the fly in the middle of a test.
 With certain practice, I find that my terminology is weak.
 So, I can brush up ahead of time.
 This is why we practice, so we can discover these weaknesses before we take a test, and not during the test.
 You set goals so that you can measure how you met them, rather than just listening to your interpretation and thinking, “That was awful.”
 That reaction is normal I think, but it’s not productive and it’s not going to help you understand where you need to focus your efforts.
 With goals, you can move past “That was awful” and get to the real work of improving your interpreting performance.

 If you do this even once, but especially if you do it over and over again, you will have a very clear idea of what you need to work on.
 It’s an eye-opening exercise, as it will reveal to you things you’d never know about your interpreting practice, unless you listen to yourself.
 After the first time, you’ll likely feel energized and want to do more!

-Finally, make sure to check out the sample exams on the CCHI and NBCMI websites.
-They also have prep materials you can buy.
 Do you have a favorite resource or method for test prep?
 Please share with everyone in the comments!